Hariom-codes/SkyAI-Squads/README.md

 Risk Reason
 Recommendation

-This structured output is then returned to the backend and displayed through the frontend.
+The structured output is returned to the backend and displayed through the frontend.

 Risk Analysis